Maenporth: History

-The beach head has been built up by Easterly weather, and covers a previous natural harbour and human activity.
+The beach head has been built up by easterly winds, and covers a previous natural harbour and human activity.
 The heritage environment record indicates a forest terrain beneath the sandy beach.
-A total of seven Bronze age Tumuli in the area have been identified by aerial surveys, suggesting a significant settlement and trading base in middle to late Bronze age.
-Well sheltered for vessels against Westerly weather, and probably navigable in the two flooded valleys above the beach head, the likely trading commodity was tin, brought overland from the west.
-Sand obstructs the harbour entrance, thought to be on the South end of the inlet, where a more recent stone quay is now obscured by blown sand.
-A trackway of this period routes West, past the creeks and riverhead of Helford, towards Helston and Penzance.
+A total of seven Bronze age tumuli in the area have been identified by aerial surveys, suggesting a significant settlement and trading base in the middle to late Bronze age.
+Well sheltered for vessels against westerly winds, and probably navigable in the two flooded valleys above the beach head, the likely trading commodity was tin, brought overland from the west.
+Sand obstructs the harbour entrance, thought to be on the south end of the inlet, where a more recent stone quay is now obscured by blown sand.
+A trackway of this period routes west, past the creeks and riverhead of Helford, towards Helston and Penzance.

-A small cove on the south side is known as Silly Billy beach, allegedly named after William 4th, relating to an unknown incident.
-Coastal vessels discharged here in the 19th century, and sand barges collected sand for building and agricultural purposes. (local folk law) In the early 20th century, there was a chemical works based here.
-On the night of 30 December 1978, the Scottish trawler Ben Asdale was wrecked off Maenporth in a heavy easterly gale, on the North escarpment, adjacent to a rock called the Devil's Eye.
+In the early 20th century, there was a chemical works based here.
+On the night of 30 December 1978, the Scottish trawler Ben Asdale was wrecked off Maenporth in a heavy easterly gale, on the north escarpment, adjacent to a rock called the Devil's Eye.
 The latter is now eroded, but once had a hole in the shalestone rocks.
 Substantial remains of the trawler are still visible.